Hines94/BabylonBurst/README.md

 Simply copy the CppSource and TsSource folders into your Source folder and re-compile

 Start Editor:
-run StartEditor.sh
+run 'bash bbStartEditor.sh'

 Start Development:
 On vscode + wsl extension:
 run debug mode to debug server (F5)
 No vscode:
-run bash StartDev.sh
+run 'bash bbStartDev.sh'

 Check Backend Performance:
 Open Prometheus to see graphed data (localhost:3000)